 Continue reading “Summarizing FileMaker Server Access.log data”

 As part of a shell script I’m cooking up, one of the required tasks is to list all currently hosted database files on a Mac OS based FileMaker server.
 This may get deployed over multiple servers, and I want to keep it as simple and trouble free as possible.

-I was looking for a way to monitor client usage of FileMaker Servers over an extended period of time.
+I was looking for a way to monitor client usage of FileMaker Servers over time.